naumovskin/shortAds/README.md

+# shortAds
-# shortAds - Simple implementation of spring security with angularJS
+-Simple implementation of spring security with angularJS